Edwin-Isidory/ils.doctoral.seminar.2024.github.io/abstracts.md

 [1] M. Brunner, J. Reinhart, B. Schulz, E. Preissing, S. Moennikes and B. Annighoefer, "HardwareIndependent Self-Discovery of Peripherals and Modules of a Self-Adaptive Avionics Platform," 2022 IEEE/AIAA 41st Digital Avionics Systems Conference (DASC)
 [2] B. Schulz and B. Annighöfer, "Evaluation of Adaptive Partitioning and Real-Time Capability for Virtualization With Xen Hypervisor," in IEEE Transactions on Aerospace and Electronic Systems, vol. 58, no. 1, pp. 206-217, Feb.
 2022, doi: 10.1109/TAES.2021.3104941.

-**IoT in Aviation – An evaluation of IoT standards to use in DaKliF**
+**8. IoT in Aviation – An evaluation of IoT standards to use in DaKliF**

 The project DaKliF (short for "Datenzentrierte, autokonfigurierbare Avionikplattform für die Luftfahrt") focuses on developing a data-centric architecture for avionics systems.
 Thisincludes the development of new software tools and techniques for automated configuration and management of avionics systems.
 These tools shall enable the platform to be easily integrated into existing aircraft systems and to be easily upgraded if the cabin is refurbished.
 It shall also enable the efficient use of hardware resources and reduce the number of reconfigurations required.
 Hence, the platform will be designed to be highly flexible and adaptable, allowing it to be used in a variety of aircraft and with different types of sensors and actuators.